5 Misconceptions About Oil-Free Air Compressors

 |Misconception # 2: Oil-Free Air Compressors Produce Contaminant-Free Air |

 While it is true that oil-free air compressors should provide oil-free compressed air, thus reducing the amount of oil that needs to be removed from the produced compressed air, contaminants and oils from other sources can still enter the compressed air stream.
-A variety of contaminants, such as water vapor; oil vapor (from industrial processes or car exhaust), dirt, microorganisms and other contaminants from the atmospheric air; rust and scale from within the air compression system; and other contaminants can still be drawn into the air compression chamber of an oil-free model.
+A variety of contaminants, such as water vapor; oil vapor (from industrial processes or car exhaust), dirt, microorganisms and other contaminants from the atmospheric air; rust and scale from within the air compression system; and other contaminants can still be drawn into the compressed air system.
 For this reason, oil-free air compressors do not guarantee that produced air will be entirely free of oil or other contaminants, so filtration and purification are still needed.

 |Misconception # 3: Oil-Free Air Compressors Do Not Require Air Treatment Components |

 A common misconception is that purification equipment is not needed when using an oil-free air compressor; however, as mentioned above, there are many contaminants that oil-free air compressors cannot control.
 For this reason, downstream particulate and oil filters should not be eliminated from an oil-free air compression system.
 Installation of appropriately rated downstream filters will help ensure that the supply of compressed air meets the necessary quality and purification level for the process or industry.

 |Misconception # 4: All Oil-Free Compressors Provide Class 0 Compressed Air |